celluloid/celluloid/README.md

 Contributing to Celluloid
 -------------------------

-* Fork Celluloid on github
+* Fork this repository on github
 * Make your changes and send me a pull request
-* If I like them I'll merge them and give you commit access to my repository
+* If I like them I'll merge them
+* If I've accepted a patch, feel free to ask for a commit bit!

 License
 -------